 To stem away from the complicated jargon, interoperability is simply when devices work together effectively and efficiently.
 You have to keep in mind that interoperability does not only apply to devices.
 Instead, it allows devices, systems, and people to work together.

 The place where a device meets a system is the interface.
 That interface is what dictates the regulatory aspect of interoperability.
-It sets the roles and responsibilities of the system and decides how the information will exchange in a particular interface.
+It sets the roles and responsibilities of the system and decides how the information will be exchanged in a particular interface.

 Understanding Interoperability in Healthcare

-According to the office of the national coordinator or (ONC), the definition of healthcare interoperability is a system’s ability to exchange health information and utilize it from other systems.
+According to the Office of the National Coordinator (ONC), the definition of healthcare interoperability is a system’s ability to exchange health information and utilize it from other systems.
 An interoperable system performs these tasks without any user intervention.

 Electronic health information is one of the most critical datasets.
 Thus, the transmission of these datasets should be efficient and reliable.
 In health care, different compatible information technology systems and software applications must efficiently communicate with each other.
 They should have features that allow them to work collectively for reliable patient data delivery for healthcare professionals and patients.